-Optimal rotation occurs when the magnetic field induced in the rotor is perpendicular with this of stator.
+The optimal rotation occurs when the magnetic field induced in the rotor is perpendicular with this of the stator.
 Practically the fields the two fields are never exactly perpendicular.
-As shown on the diagram above, the angled field I is made of an outward pulling flux field (Id) and perpendicular pulling torque field.
+As shown in the diagram above, the angled field I am made of an outward pulling flux field (Id) and perpendicular pulling torque field.
 The torque field is the one that causes the rotation and that the controller will maximize.
 Flux field is not causing any rotation and therefore must be minimized.
 Some flux is necessary at all times, however, in order to create the induction in the rotor.